 I want to leave you with the answer to the whole issue.
 It all stems from love.
-Loving ourselves, our spouses and others, with a pure love.
-Allowing Him to increase while we decrease.
-That means all our knowledge, which isn’t much, all our looks, ambitions and titles become very small in our eyes.
-You know how small they are compared to Him?
+Loving ourselves, our spouses, and others with pure love and allowing Him to increase while we decrease.
+That means all our knowledge, which isn’t much, all our looks, ambitions, and titles become very small in our eyes.
+Do you know how small they are compared to Him?
 Teensy-weensy.

 “So we have come to know and trust in the love that God has for us.
 God is love.
 Now whoever abides in love abides in God, and God abides in him.

 In this way, love is made perfect among us so that we should have boldness on the Day of Judgment.
 For just as He is, so also are we in this world.
 There is no fear in love, but perfect love drives out fear.
 For fear has to do with punishment, and the one who fears has not been made perfect in love.
 We love because He first loved us.